 WOOD IS ABOVE ALL A MATERIAL OF THE FUTURE!

-Even without modern wood sciences, observation, pragmatism, and the diversity of forest species compensated. Ötzi’s bow reveals our ancient ancestors’ analytical capabilities.
+Although there was no such thing as wood science, observation, pragmatism and the diversity of species found in the forest more than made up for it. Ötzi’s bow reveals our ancient ancestors’ analytical capabilities.
 Today’s technology allows us to measure the angle of cellulose microfibrils (AMF) in the S2 layer of the cell wall, determining mechanical properties.
 The higher the AMF, the more flexible the wood.
-Yew wood has one of the highest AMFs, which Ötzi had already understood and utilized.
-He recognized that yew was also strong, stable, and rot-resistant.
+Yew wood has one of the highest AMFs, which Ötzi had already understood and utilised.
+He recognised that yew was also strong, stable, and rot-resistant.

 In material sciences, we often seek a combination of properties to create future materials, such as rigidity, lightness, and low manufacturing costs. Ötzi’s story shows he was akin to today’s researchers.
-The hunter-gatherer was already modern, and it was with wood.
+The hunter-gatherer was already in the modern era, and it was with wood.

 Technological leaps, often synonymous with modernity, frequently occur in wartime periods.
 History is full of examples, and wood is no exception.